naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UIName</span> | String | Name of the managed UI to hide.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UIName</span> | String | Name of the UI element to hide.
 allowToggle | Boolean | When hiding the entire UI, controls whether to allow the user to re-show the UI with hotkeys or by clicking anywhere on the screen (false by default).
 Has no effect when hiding a particular UI.

 </div>